Marcus Semien Player Props: Rangers vs. Athletics

-On Monday, Marcus Semien (.730 slugging percentage in past 10 games, including four home runs) and the Texas Rangers face the Oakland Athletics, whose starting pitcher will be Ken Waldichuk.
+On Tuesday, Marcus Semien (.568 slugging percentage in past 10 games, including three home runs) and the Texas Rangers play the Oakland Athletics, whose starting pitcher will be JP Sears.
 First pitch is at 9:40 PM ET.

-In his previous game, he notched a home run while going 2-for-4 against the Marlins.
+He had a hitless showing in his most recent game (0-for-3) against the Athletics.

 Marcus Semien Game Info & Props vs. the Athletics